Simon Garnham offers some tips on what you should look for and what you should avoid

 There is a further warning — if you sign up for a DIY syndicate, you will be expected to “put in a shift”.
 This could mean being involved with working parties, early-morning feeding, checking traps, guaranteeing to bring beaters on shoot days and organising refreshments.

 While these responsibilities can be rewarding, they can also be time-consuming, and you will quickly become unpopular if your fellow members feel that they are carrying you.
-However, if you can commit to DIY, you can reduce your costs to as little as £10 per bird for a 50-bird day, shooting eight days per season.
+However, if you can commit to DIY, you can reduce your costs.

 You may be well placed to bring a lot to an established syndicate.
 A friend of mine has a wife who works three exquisitely trained spaniels; he has three children who like nothing better than beating; he is a safe and excellent Shot; and he works for a large grain company, which allows him to take tons of unwanted corn each year.
 Not surprisingly, he is in great demand.
 Is this you?
 Good Guns with a lot to offer don’t grow on trees.
 You are likely to be welcomed warmly into a DIY syndicate if you offer enthusiasm and a can-do attitude.